shane031/klipper-for-cnc/README.md

 - Homing now works.
 - Probing with G38 works.

+Bugs:

+- `SET_KINEMATIC_POSITION` will sometimes cause `MCU 'tools' shutdown: Rescheduled timer in the past`  error on subsequent G1 commands.

 Important TODOs:

 - Run tests!
 Only basic functionality has been covered.